 3.1.
 Standard log files when visiting our website (server log)

-When you access our websites, the web server automatically collects and stores information.
+When you access our website, the web server automatically collects and stores information.
 The automatically collected information listed in the following is collected and evaluated to produce statistics on the use of and web traffic to our website and the contents primarily retrieved by the users as well as for the purpose of monitoring our website.
-In addition, the information specified below is used to ensure the operability and safety of our website.
-The knowledge gained in this context is then used for improving our services as well as optimising our websites and is stored for statistical purposes.
+In addition, the information specified below is used to ensure the operability and security of our website.
+The knowledge gained in this context is then used for improving our services as well as optimising our website and is stored for statistical purposes.

 These automatically collected data include:

-The legal basis for the collection of the above-mentioned data is Article 6(1) sentence 1 lit. (f) GDPR.
+The legal basis for the collection of the above-mentioned data is Article 6(1) first sentence lit. (f) GDPR.

 This information is stored separately from the further data you might have transmitted to us, in particular for the purpose of processing your enquiries.
 The data specified above are not linked to such further data.
 We cannot trace back the data to your person or your individual behaviour.